A Guide to Child Therapy

 • Kids (3-13 years): Address concerns like learning disorders and anxiety, using hands-on activities as well as verbal communication.

-What Is the Most Effective Therapy?
+What Is the Most Effective Therapy for Kids?

 There’s no single, most effective approach for children and teens when seeking out child or adolescent therapy services.
 But there are specific effective approaches that are used to treat certain mental health conditions, concerns, or circumstances.
 In child therapy sessions, your child’s therapist may use one or more of the following: